trampgeek/jobe/README.md

 # JOBE

-Version: 0.3 alpha May 2014
+Version: 1.0 August 2014

 Author: Richard Lobb, University of Canterbury, New Zealand.

 ## Introduction

 Jobe (short for Job Engine) is a server that supports running of small compile-and-run jobs in a variety of programming languages.
-It is being developed as a remote sandbox for use by [CodeRunner](http://github.com/trampgeek/coderunner), a Moodle question-type plugin that asks students to write code to some
+It was developed as a remote sandbox for use by [CodeRunner](http://github.com/trampgeek/coderunner), a Moodle question-type plugin that asks students to write code to some